mattermost/mattermost/doc/developer/Code-Contribution-Guidelines.md

 2. Please make sure to thoroughly test your change before submitting a pull request.

+   Please review the ["Fast, Obvious, Forgiving" experience design principles](http://www.mattermost.org/design-principles/) for Mattermost and check that your feature meets the criteria.
+Also, for any changes to user interface or help text, please read the changes out loud, as a quick and easy way to catch any inconsitencies.

 ## Submitting a Pull Request

 1. Please add yourself to the Mattermost [approved contributor list](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true) prior to submitting by completing the [contributor license agreement](http://www.mattermost.org/mattermost-contributor-agreement/).